Cantor Arts Center

 Phone: 650-723-4177

 Each academic year, thousands of scholars rely on the Cantor and Anderson Collection at Stanford University for research, teaching and learning.
-While there is no substitute for experiencing art in person, we also encourage students and faculty to engage with our collections virtually and to reach out to our education team with questions and ideas.
+We encourage students and faculty to engage with our collections online and to reach out to our education team with questions and ideas.

 We’re here to help!
 Please reach out for questions about research, teaching and learning with the museums' collections.